Exploring the Garden of Forking Paths in Empirical Software Engineering Research: A Multiverse Analysis

 \paragraph{Period length.} \draft{5}{ None of the reviewed RDiT papers explicitly justify their choice of period length.
 In all examined cases, the period (e.g., 30~days) seems to be inherited from established practice or software defaults, with no discussion of alternative temporal granularities or their possible impact on the results.
 According to the JLAC, this lack of explicit reasoning corresponds to Level~1 (Implicit).
 One might argue that the near-universal use of similar period lengths makes this a de facto community convention and thus closer to Level~2.
 However, when the choice is neither mentioned nor reflected upon, it is difficult to claim that it was consciously made, so we consider Level~1 the more appropriate classification.}

-\paragraph{Instability exclusion window.} \draft{5}{ The choice of how much data to exclude around the intervention event is sometimes justified empirically, but based on anecdotal, partial observations or on convention.
-Zhao~\cite{Zhao:2017} excluded one month of data centered on the CI adoption event, motivated by informal observations of restructuring activity during this period (e.g., changes in build systems or dependencies; Level~3, heuristic).
+\paragraph{Instability exclusion window.} \draft{5}{ The choice of how much data to exclude around the intervention event \draft{6}{is sometimes justified empirically, but it is mostly based on anecdotal observations, partial observations, or on convention.
+A prime example of empirical validation is the donut RDDs investigated by \citet{Zimmermann:2019}.} Meanwhile, Zhao~\cite{Zhao:2017} excluded one month of data centered on the CI adoption event, motivated by informal observations of restructuring activity during this period (e.g., changes in build systems or dependencies; Level~3, heuristic).
 Although one might argue this approaches Level~4, there is no systematic, quantitative analysis to support that classification, so we retain it as Level~3.
 Cassee~\cite{Cassee:2020}, Kinsman~\cite{Kinsman:2021}, and Saraiva~\cite{Saraiva:2023} then followed this convention, excluding 15~days before and after the intervention (Level~2, Conventional).
 The other studies did not motivate or discuss this choice at all. }

 \draft{5}{Beyond the temporal design choices, five additional analytical decisions were explored in the multiverse analysis: aggregation method, scaling transformation, rounding precision, variance-inflation threshold, model-fitting algorithm (REML or not).
 While typically not specifically discussed or motivated in the RDiT literature, these decisions largely reflect standard statistical or implementation defaults.
 For example, the aggregation and scaling choices are often heuristic (Level~3) or by convention (Level~2), while rounding and estimation method defaults remain implicit (Level~1).
 Together, these patterns reinforce that analytical justification in current software-engineering RDiT studies is concentrated in the lower and middle levels of the JLAC (Levels~1–3), indicating opportunity for methodological strengthening.}